-Every year U.S. News and World Report puts out an informative piece listing the top performing HBCUs breaking down the statistics about resources, amenities, and of course, the biggest factor for many…cost.
-Still, there are some other points to consider when determining the institution where a teen will spend the next 4+ years of his or her academic, professional and personal development.
+Every year, U.S. News and World Report puts out an informative piece listing the top-performing HBCUs, breaking down the statistics about resources, amenities and, of course, the biggest factor for many, cost.
+Still, there are some other points to consider when determining the institution where a teen will spend the next four-plus years of his or her academic, professional and personal development.

 As the deadlines for many college applications approach, this holiday season is a great opportunity to have a very real discussion with teens about all of the factors that go into selecting an institution for higher learning, and why a well thought out decision is important.
 Be sure to include the following in your talks:

-1) How far do you really want to be away from home?
+1. How far away from home do you really want to be?